ucl-cssb/cneta/README.md

 There are 3 tree searching method:
 * exhaustive search (feasible for trees with fewer than 7 samples)
-* hill climbing (applicable for trees with at least 5 samples)
+* heuristic search (applicable for trees with at least 5 samples)
 * genetic algorithm (may be slow, need improvement, deprecated)